Spring alert - some advice and problems to avoid

-We seem to have had something of a proper winter this year and will welcome the warm weather again, for our pets as well as ourselves.
+We seem to have had something of a mixed winter this year and will welcome the warm weather again, for our pets as well as ourselves.
 But beware of some hazards that can come from spring visitors as well as from plants and products we commonly find in our gardens.

 While grass is a natural diet for rabbits, spring lawn grass is lush and low in fibre and can cause diarrhoea so allow access sparingly.
 Remember: never to give lawn mowings to rabbits or guinea pigs as it will ferment and cause stomach upsets.